Low-Sugar Apple Bran Muffins

 - Let muffins cool a little before eating.

-- You can keep these muffins in the fridge for quite a few days, and I am sure they will freeze well, although I haven’t frozen any yet because I keep eating them!
+- You can keep the Apple Bran Muffins in the fridge for quite a few days, and I’m sure they will freeze well, although I haven’t frozen any yet because I keep eating them!

 More Muffins You Might Like: